tock/tock/doc/reference/trd-appid.md

 Identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).

+Locally Unique Application Identifiers have a special Short ID value, `LocallyUnique`.
+This represents a Short ID which is different from all other Short IDs, but cannot be stored or inspected.
+All equality tests with Locally Unique Short IDs return false.
+This means, for example, that if a process has a Locally Unique Short ID, testing equality between its own Short ID and itself returns false.
+Locally Unique Short IDs allow Tock to easily ensure that processes which do not need persistent identifiers can always have a unique Short ID and so are never blocked from running by another process having the same Short ID.
+Otherwise, ensuring one process does not accidentally prevent a Userspace Binary from running  requires that `Compress` can inspect the Short IDs of all running processes.

 Short IDs are locally unique for three reasons.
 First, it simplifies process management and naming: a particular application identifier